 The past, still happening

 Your loved one isn't choosing to react that way.
-They're not being difficult.
-The part of the brain that would normally say "you are safe now" went offline a long time ago, and the part that runs survival is in charge.
+The part of the brain that would normally signal safety went offline during the original trauma, and the survival system is running the show.
 That's why a calm conversation can flip in seconds.
 That's why the smallest thing can become the biggest thing.

 Hypervigilance is exhausting from the inside too

-It costs them.
+It costs them enormously.
 It costs you too.
-Living next to a nervous system in overdrive will pull at your own.
+Living alongside a nervous system in overdrive will pull at your own.
+Researchers call this co-regulation: we are wired to pick up on each other's physiological states.
 That isn't your weakness.
-That's two people, in a room, with one of them in a state the other one can feel.
+That's two people in a room, one of them in a state the other one can feel.

 “Your loved one isn't pushing you away.
 Their nervous system is doing what it learned to do.”